petros-d/docs/enterprise/upgrade-astronomer-patch.md

 title: 'Upgrade to a Patch Version of Astronomer Enterprise'
 sidebar_label: 'Upgrade to a Patch Version'
 id: upgrade-astronomer-patch
+description: Update your Astronomer Enterprise Platform to a new patch version.
 ---

 ## Overview